NerjalNosk/composite-mod/README.md

 * the mod id, by the name of `mod_id`
 * the mod's name, by the name of `mod_name`

-The root project will take care of adding all needed dependencies for the main build.
+The root project will take care of adding all needed groovy dependencies for the whole build, including dependencies to Minecraft, Fabric, and such.

 You may add all needed dependency to one of all subproject respectively in the subproject's `build.gradle` or in the